ellieyhyang/wikiPageClassification/README.md

 ## Model Training

-Both classifiers will be trained on the Term Frequency matrix that is built using the top 20k-most-frequent words from the entire training corpus.
+Both classifiers will be trained on the Term Frequency matrix of the training set built using the top 20k-most-frequent words from the training corpus.
 (Click [here](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) to learn more about Term Frequency)

+## Model Testing

+Both modles will be tested using the Term Frequency matrix of the testing set build using the same bag of 20k words.